LiviuCP/goToScriptsPython/README.md

 - enter 2d: go to /home/my
 - enter 2e: go to /home

-Notes:
-- the depth to navigate to is obviously capped by the root directory depth.
+Note: the depth to navigate to is obviously capped by the root directory depth.
 For example if the entry from above example were /home/my/dir, then when entering 2e the visited directory would be /.
-- the ancestor depth suffix cannot be used in combination with the parent directory access functionality, i.e. entering ",2b" in navigation history menu or ",,2b" in quick navigation history is not taken into consideration as ancestor directory depth suffix.
-An error is displayed in either menu.

 7. FALLBACK FOR CURRENT DIRECTORY